melke/LogglyLogger-CocoaLumberjack/README.md

 ##Feedback and Contribution

 All feedback and contribution is very appreciated.
-Please send pull requests or just send an email to [mats.melke@gmail.com](mailto:mats.melke@gmail.com).
+Please send pull requests, create issues or just send an email to [mats.melke@gmail.com](mailto:mats.melke@gmail.com).

 ##Copyrights

-* Copyright (c) 2010-2014 Mats Melke.
+* Copyright (c) 2014- Mats Melke.
 Please see LICENSE.txt for details.